2old2randr/cl-dates/README.md

   the last day of a month, last day of the previous month, Nth day of week in a month (e.g., 3rd Wednesday), etc.

+All functions are provided in the CL-DATES package.
+A nickname "DT" is defined to reduce typing if the symbols are not imported.

 ## Dependencies

 The only dependency is on the Common Lisp package.
 There are no third party library dependencies.

+## Test Suite

+Test cases are in _test-*.lisp_.
+To run, load the *cl-dates-test* package and run **cl-dates-test:run-all-tests**.

+The library has been tested with CCL on Mac OS X and Windows and SBCL on Mac OS X. The code is portable and should run on any Common Lisp environment.

 ## License